-These are the oral histories that have been collected of individuals and groups of people.
-Click on a name to view that history.
+The following are oral histories that have been collected of individuals and groups of people.
+Click on a name to listen to their history.

 Jane Seeman Born and raised in Hays, Kansas, Jane Seeman arrived in Vienna in the late 1960s.
 In these 10 clips, Jane discusses what it was like to come to the DC area from the Midwest, and adjusting to life in a small Virginia town.
 She describes what the town was like in the 1970s.
 Jane also explains how she became involved in the town government and the experience of being mayor since 2000.
 She chronicles Vienna’s growth, including the building of Route 66 and the Metro, the development of Tysons Corner, and the changes in local businesses and homes.